billk97/Indoor-Tracking-App/README.md

 ## Requirements

 The access to the WiFi signal data is heavily restricted and as such a lot of permission are required.
 The following is a list of permissions required.
-In addition to that in order the app to work correctly the wifi and location service **MUST** be enable.
-If the app is not working permission must be granted manual via the settings menu.
 ~~~xml
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />
 <uses-permission android:name="android.permission.CHANGE_WIFI_STATE" />